rohitnotes/ShapeColor/README.md

 - Connect your Android Device or Emulator (make sure you have already opened the debug mode on your device)
 - Click Run button on Android Studio to install app.

+* You can also download ShapeColor.apk from media/ folder for quick install and review.